abhinav/tmux-fastcopy/doc/opt-action.md

     set-option -g @fastcopy-action pbcopy  # for macOS

+Note that if the command string uses `{}`, the selected text is *not* passed via stdin.

+## Execution context

-Note that the command string is executed through the tmux-fastcopy binary, so it must be a path to a binary or shell script that is executable, and is not executed in the context of a full login shell.
+The command string is executed directly by tmux-fastcopy, so it must be a path to a binary or shell script that is executable.
-Additionally, if the command string uses `{}`, the selected text is *not* passed via stdin.
+It is not executed in the context of a full login shell.

+The command runs inside the directory of the pane where tmux-fastcopy was invoked if this information is available from tmux.